How to Supercharge Your Podcast Metadata

 To sum up:

 Keep in mind that the metadata plays a very important role in your podcast’s visibility so don’t brush over it quickly.
+Make sure your keywords are relevant to the content you create.

 We can’t wait to see all your optimized metadata! 🤩